Fall Registration Opens July 21

 This course is aimed at students interested in the fundamental science and engineering of fuel cells and fuel processors.
 It covers the fundamentals of electrochemistry relevant for fuel cells, and the basics of fuel cell technology.

 Develop new ways of thinking by learning about the nature of light, polarizations, lasers, diffraction, propagation, interference and coherence, and geometric optics through lectures, problem sets, and lab demonstrations.

 This course introduces students to Micro Electro Mechanical Systems (MEMS), teaches the fundamentals of micromachining and microfabrication, and highlights the basics for designing and analyzing systems in various and multiple domains.

 Professor David Chesney

-The focus of this course is on process and personnel aspects of software development for a cognitively and/or physically impaired audience with emphasis on the development of large, complex software systems.
+The focus of this course is on process and personnel aspects of developing software for cognitively and/or physically impaired users with emphasis on the development of large, complex software systems.
 Students will learn the pragmatic aspects of the production of software systems, deal with structuring principles, study design methodologies and engage in informal analysis.

 Professor Suljo Linic

 The aim of the seminar series is to provide a view at multiple scales of challenges in developing and implementing new energy technologies.
 Industrial, governmental, and research perspectives will be given on promising technologies and policies that will shape our energy portfolio and its environmental consequences, in the decades to come.